a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 Attribute values for many widgets, including Frames for Borders and Background
 - bd is used for border width.
 For example bd=5
 - Relief is used for border-style values are FLAT, RAISED, GROOVE, SUNKEN, and RIDGE.
 For example relief=RAISED
-- bg is used background color.For example bg="white" or bg="#FFFFFF"
+- bg is used for background color.For example bg="white" or bg="#FFFFFF"
+&nbsp;
 &nbsp;
 Pack arguments
 - Fill: Fill the space with the widget, Values are  Y, X, BOTH.
 For example fill=Y